All MALD degree candidates

 - One course credit in the Division of International Law and Organizations,

 - One course credit in the Division of Economics and International Business,

 - One course in Quantitative Reasoning.

 Students who have performed equivalent graduate level work for the courses listed below may apply for equivalence with the approval of the appropriate Fletcher instructor.
-Students who receive equivalence must still meet the requirement of pursuing one or two courses in the division but may choose from any course in the division rather than just those listed below.
+Students who receive equivalence must still meet the requirement of pursuing one or two course credits in the division but may choose from any course in the division rather than just those listed below.

-MA degree candidates can meet the breadth requirement by taking one course from each division (ILO, DHP, and EIB).
+MA degree candidates can meet the breadth requirement by taking one course credit from each division (ILO, DHP, and EIB).

 Division of Diplomacy, History, and Politics (DHP)

 Each MALD and MIB student is required to take two course credits from the DHP Division.
 One of those course credits must be one of the following courses:

 - DHP D200: Diplomacy: History, Theory, and Practice